All posts

 A schema change invalidated a prepared statement cached in the pooler.
 Switch to the direct port for the seed, run migrations before seeding, and — if the error repeats — reconnect the driver to drop the cached plans.

 Pick based on the job.
 Reference and fixture rows live in seed.sql.
 Authenticated users use the admin API.
 Relational bulk that has to stay valid through migrations is the part that stops fitting into either — Seedfast handles that without a seed file to keep in sync.
-Try Seedfast free on your Supabase schema — no credit card, about two minutes to set up.
+Try Seedfast on your Supabase schema — 30-day free trial, no credit card.

 On supabase db reset and on the first supabase start, the CLI reads the sql_paths list from supabase/config.toml under [db.seed], expands any globs, and runs the files in order against the local database after migrations finish.
 The default list is ['./seed.sql']; you can replace it with multiple paths to split a large seed across files.

 Call supabase.auth.admin.createUser({ email, password, email_confirm: true }) with the service role key.
-That path works locally and on deployed projects, produces real users that can sign in, and populates the companion auth.identities row that the GoTrue auth server requires for email/password sign-in.
-Raw INSERTs into auth.users create a row but not a working login — even locally, the user cannot sign in without a matching auth.identities record, and on a remote project the half-formed state is harder to undo than to prevent.
+That works locally and on deployed projects, produces users that can sign in, and populates the companion auth.identities row that GoTrue requires for email/password login.
+Raw INSERTs into auth.users skip that row, so the user cannot sign in even locally.

-supabase db reset --linked exists and resets the remote database, but it drops every row in every table — a destructive operation you likely do not want in CI against a shared staging environment.
+supabase db reset --linked exists and resets the remote database, but it drops user-created public-schema tables and re-runs migrations — destructive, and unsafe in CI against a shared staging environment.
 The common pattern for remote seeding is psql "$SUPABASE_DB_URL_DIRECT" -f seed.sql (or a TypeScript seeder) gated behind an environment check.

 The session pooler (port 5432 on the pooler.supabase.com host) keeps one Postgres connection per client session, so prepared statements and session-level SET statements survive.
 The transaction pooler (port 6543) returns the connection after every transaction, which breaks prepared statements mid-seed.
 Use session pooler or direct for seeds; transaction pooler is for short-lived application queries.